Section 20. Seed Testing

 Return to General Standards Table of Contents

 To be eligible for certification, each lot must be tested and meet minimum seed inspection standards established for each crop and described in individual Crop Standards.
-The seed from a field which has passed field inspection must be tested for purity (in many instances varietal identity cannot be determined by visual seed inspections) and germination.
-In addition, some crop kinds require special tests such as varietal purity, presence of dodder, or Ascochyta Blight (see individual Crop Standards).
+The seed from a field which has passed field inspection must be tested for purity (both physical purity and varietal purity) and germination.
+In many instances varietal identity cannot be determined by visual seed inspections, though tests exist for certain crops (such as Red Rice Rubout and contrasting kernel color in wheat).
+In addition, some crop kinds require special tests such as presence of dodder or Ascochyta Blight (see individual Crop Standards).
 The size of the representative sample submitted for seed analysis from each lot is identified in each crop standard (refer to Section 19 Sampling).
-Seed will be tested in accordance with the Association of Official Seed Analysts (AOSA) at a seed laboratory recognized by the CCIA.
+Seed must be tested in accordance with the Association of Official Seed Analysts (AOSA) rules for testing seeds.

 In addition to meeting the requirements for germination and purity, each lot of seed must be well screened and graded, bright in color and otherwise of good appearance.
-If the sample meets the required standards, a seed inspection report is issued to the applicant granting certification based on the sample tested.
+If the sample meets the required standards, a Seed Inspection Report will be issued to the applicant granting certification based on the sample tested.
 Certification may be maintained on a lot of seed only as long as subsequent tests for labeling data indicate that the seed meets or exceeds the standards for that crop seed (see Crop Standards).
 If a lot of certified seed is sampled for Seed Law enforcement purposes, and the sample is found to be out of tolerance with the minimum certification standards, the lot will lose its certification.
-When reference samples which have been selected for testing in the Seed Laboratory Recognition Program (refer to Section 24 Seed Laboratory Recognition Program (SLRP)) are found to be out of tolerance with the minimum certification standards, the conditioner will be contacted and certification may be revoked.

 Go to Section 21.
 Seed Certification